uvwxy/node-photo-lib/Readme.md

     photo-ingress srcFolder/ targetFolder --copy # this will copy files not existing yet in the target

+# Notes:

-Note: If there is no exif flag "DateCreated" the date 1970-1-1 is used.
+- If there is no exif flag "DateCreated" the date 1970-1-1 is used.

 # Examples